bartbalaz/janus-container/README.md

 Please note:
 * This project is **work in progress**
-* Only the video room with HTTP transport has been tried.
-Possibly other transports will require adjustments in the content of the target image (e.g. included Ubuntu packages)
+* Only the video room plugin (and echo test plugin) with HTTP transport have been tried.
+Possibly other plugins and transports will require adjustments in the content of the target image (e.g. included Ubuntu packages)
 * The author welcomes (hopes for) comments and sugestions!

 ## Host setup